Chinese Scientist Says He's First To Create Genetically Modified Babies Using CRISPR

 Nevertheless, other scientists questioned whether the editing really worked, and argue that it is far too soon for the team to try the experiment.

-"It is premature at this stage of technology," wrote Shoukhrat Mitalipov, a scientist at the Oregon Health & Sciences University in Portland, Ore.
+"It is premature at this stage of technology," wrote Shoukhrat Mitalipov, a scientist at the Oregon Health & Science University in Portland, Ore.
 Mitalipov was the first scientist to report using CRISPR to successfully edit human embryos, but stopped far short of trying to use them to make babies.

 Other experts agree.

-Note: Editor's note: This story was updated at 11:52 a.m. to add information about an ethics committee investigation into the DNA-editing experiment.